Bilingual Immersion Programme

 Bilingual Immersion or Mainstream Pathway

-Here at EtonHouse Broadrick, you could choose either the Bilingual Immersion Programme with intensive Mandarin language learning or the Mainstream Programme where Mandarin is taught as a second language.
+Here at EtonHouse Broadrick, you could choose either the Bilingual Immersion Programme with intensive Mandarin language learning or the Mainstream Programme where Mandarin is taught as an additional language.

 From the moment your children join EtonHouse Broadrick in the early years, they will have access to the Mandarin specialists at the school, receiving daily 30-minutes Mandarin lessons.
 To strengthen their Mandarin foundation, children in Kindergarten 1 can choose to enrol in the Bilingual Programme conducted in a Mandarin-only environment for half a day.